-The Pico 4 is a portable and high-quality virtual reality headset from the popular Pico series by AAXA Technologies.
+The Pico 4 is a portable and high-quality virtual reality headset.
 It has a compact and lightweight design, powerful performance, and wide compatibility with VR content.
 Some potential drawbacks of the Pico 4 include its limited battery life and software that lags behind its competitors.
+Lets find out if they have done enough to turn this around

 |Cheap||Short battery life when playing in standalone mode|